-Because of these kits, web designers, now, don’t have to worry about running out of ideas.
-They can copy and use these UI kits and perhaps improve them.
+Because of these kits, web designers now don’t have to worry about running out of ideas.
+You can draw inspiration from these these UI kits and perhaps improve them.
 And this tutorial will hopefully add to that inspiration.

 Resources You Will Need:

 - Some time and patience.
 (Less than 30 minutes)